Improving Labor Market Opportunities for Refugees in Uganda

 Details of the Intervention

-Following the intervention’s one-year-long implementation, the researchers implemented a survey to assess its impact on whether firms interviewed or hired at least one refugee and on changing firms’ and locals’ attitudes towards refugees’ participation in the labor market.
+Researchers implemented a survey one month after the matching took place and eight months after the intervention to assess its impact on firms interviewing or hiring at least one refugee and on changing firms’ and locals’ attitudes towards refugees’ participation in the labor market.

 Results and Policy Lessons